henriquevs/Deep-Learning-Projects/3 - Structuring Machine Learning Projects/README.md

-#Course 3 — Structuring Machine Learning Projects
+# Course 3  - Structuring Machine Learning Projects

 This is a short two week optional course focusing on helping students how to structure a deep learning project.
 There was no programming assignment but it was full of expert tips on deep learning that you won’t find elsewhere, for example: